 "You get basketball players who make the NFL and a lot of guys think, 'Maybe I can try it,'" Cooper said.
 "There are a lot more who don't make it than make it.
 You don't want to discount anyone but you kind of roll your eyes at it."

 Had the Portland State football staff scouted Thomas on the basketball floor, they might have been more eager to work with the tight end hopeful.
 Both Thomas' high school coach Dustin Lanz and his college coach Ken Bone said they saw signs he had more upside as a receiver than an undersized power forward as a result of his strength, leaping ability and knack for snatching rebounds out of the air in traffic.

 The son of a former wide receiver at the University of Pacific, Thomas enrolled at Tokay High School in Lodi, Calif. intent on playing football and basketball his freshman year.
-He tried out for the football team but failed to even make it through the first scrimmage of preseason practice as a result of severe back pain caused by a growth spurt that rocketed him from 5-foot-8 to 6-2 by the start of his sophomore year.
+He tried out for the freshman football team but failed to even make it through the first scrimmage of preseason practice as a result of severe back pain caused by a growth spurt that saw him rocket from 5-foot-8 to 6-foot-2 by the start of his sophomore year.

 What impressed Lanz most about Thomas as a high school player was his work ethic both in the gym and in the weight room.
 Thomas wasn't a silky shooter or a deft passer, but he relied on a combination of strength, toughness and sheer will to score or rebound in the paint, fouling out two opposing big men in the section title game as a senior and nearly ousting a third.

 "He shot 19 free throws in that game," Lanz said.
 "They couldn't stop him.
 They had to foul him.
 He was just dominant.
 He had the mentality he was coming after you and he wasn't going to stop."